PSK /RTTY/ NAVTEX

 To

-control your transmiiter tou
+control your transmitter you

-will need an interface of some kind for ptt / audio
+will need an interface of some kind for PTT / Audio

-out from the computer to the tcvr
+out from the computer to the TCVR

 microphone / audio into the computer sound card. check my circuits page out or you could buy a